innocampus/LXD-Suite/README.md

 # LXD-Suite
 LXD Management Scripts

+** Warning: these scripts only works with lvm storage, where the VG is named lxc-$hostname **

 ### Installing
 put the scripts somewhere in your $PATH (e.g. /usr/local/bin) and make them executable.